DaveEveritt/unix-for-life/index.md

 ## Robustness: the child of transparency and simplicity.

-> Large systems tend to be fragile and error-prone because they're too complicated for human understanding to grasp all at once.
-When you can't understand the internal workings of a system, you can't be sure it's fair, or fix it if it's broken.
-Systems are simple when they're uncomplicated enough for people to reason about their processes without struggling to understand them.
+> Large systems tend to be fragile and error-prone because they’re too complicated for human understanding to grasp all at once.
+When you can’t understand the internal workings of a system, you can’t be sure it’s fair, or fix it if it’s broken.
+Systems are simple when they’re uncomplicated enough for people to reason about their processes without struggling to understand them.

-## Representation: Fold knowledge into data so people don't need to work out what to do.
+## Representation: Fold knowledge into data so people don’t need to work out what to do.

 > Hide complexity in data, but keep procedures on data simple.
 Store acquired knowledge as data for others to access—careless staff turnover loses valuable experience and wisdom if not captured from on-the-ground knowledge.
 Well-structured data is easier to understand than complex procedures.
 Simplify presentation into unabmiguous chunks that can be seen at a glance.
-We don't always need to grasp every detail, but where more knowledge is requested, set up minimal pointers to travel from any facet to specific details in greater depth.
+We don’t always need to grasp every detail, but where more knowledge is requested, set up minimal pointers to travel from any facet to specific details in greater depth.

 ## Silence: When there’s nothing surprising to say, say nothing.